top of page

 • Twitter Basic Square

-At Bridge to Affective Wellness, he is currently treating patients suffering from treatment resistant depression with Spravato.
+Bridge to Affective Wellness - treatment resistant depression with Spravato.

 In 2021, Dr Carter and his partner welcomed twin girls in the world.
 He enjoys martial arts, reading and poker in his free time.